rishic3/rishic3.github.io/posts/2024/tyranny-of-merit.md

-Brilliant and really impactful read.
-Sandel puts forward a really well-composed analysis of how meritocracy has gone wrong, and this book gave me an entirely new framework for thinking about the rise of populist figures and how we judge 'earned' vs. 'unearned' results in society.
+Brilliant book, had a strong impact on me.
+Gave me an entirely new framework for thinking about the rise of populist figures and how we judge 'earned' vs. 'unearned' results in society.

 Highly recommend, especially to those who contemplate affirmative action and the college application system, which was what initially drew me in.